XwEworD/XwEworD/README.md

->Hi!
+Hi!
 Im 11 years old.
->I do programming.
+I use Gentoo.
->I play DDraceNetwork (DDNet)
+I play DDraceNetwork (DDNet)
 <---
-I'm making a chat bot for DDNet on NodeJS and learning C++
+I'm making a chat-bot for DDNet on NodeJS and learning C++
 --->
+I love play on fng's and block's servers!
+I Hate Sash, Krx and other cheats client...